-Geographically speaking, the loch at Girlsta is interesting.
-It is the deepest in Shetland, at about 65ft deep in places.
-From an ecological perspective it is fascinating.
-It is the natural habitat of a sub-species of fish unique to Shetland.
-The Slender Char, found in the loch is a relative of the Arctic Char which was marooned here following the last Ice Age, about 10,000 years ago.
-The Char, adapted and changed into a distinct sub-species now only found in the loch of Girlsta.
+Geographically speaking, the loch at Girlsta is interesting; it's the deepest in Shetland, at about 65ft deep in places.
+From an ecological perspective, it's fascinating; it's the natural habitat of a unique sub-species of fish native only to Shetland; the slender char.
+Found in the loch, this fish is a relative of the Arctic char.
+The char was marooned here following the last Ice Age, about 10,000 years ago.
+The char adapted and changed over the years into a distinct sub-species now only found in the loch of Girlsta.
 Fascinating as both these facts are, for me, the most interesting thing about the loch is the folklore associated with it, and the story of Geirhildr, a young Viking princess.

 For anyone who has ever driven the road between Girlsta and Stromfirth, you will be well aware of the ravens which are still prevalent in the area.
 Passing through this area always makes me think of Hrafna Flóki, looting the nests for the young birds.

-When Flóki returned he found that his daughter, Geirhildr, had fallen through ice in the loch and drowned.
+When Flóki returned he found that his daughter, Geirhildr, had fallen through the ice in the loch and drowned.
 Local legend tells that her body was buried on the island in the centre of the loch, Geirhildarvatn (Geirhildr’s lake/water) and that the name Geirhildstaδir is a derivation of her name, Geirhildr and has led to the place-name, Girlsta which is still used today.
-This norse place-name is not unusual in Shetland, about 95% of the place-names come from the Old Norse language.
+This norse place name is not unusual in Shetland, about 95 per cent of the place-names come from the Old Norse language.

 This year, having enjoyed the driest summer on record since 1984 meant that the water levels in the lochs reached an all time low, including that in the loch of Girlsta.
 What was revealed by this drop in water level was the perfect causeway, linking the island holm to the shore.

 How could I not pack a picnic and drag the bairns across for a look?
+Afterall, who wouldn't want to uncover a Viking myth?
 Once we got onto the island, I was surprised to find that it was quite a lot bigger than it appears from the road.
-I’ve driven past it hundreds of times, and it has always appeared quite small, yet finding ourselves marooned there, knee-deep in heather, it’s scale became more apparent - this was a substantial island!
+I’ve driven past it hundreds - possibly thousands! - of times, and it has always appeared quite small, yet finding ourselves marooned there, knee-deep in heather, it’s scale became more apparent - this was a substantial island.

-Having had no grazing from sheep, it was difficult walking but we soon reached the north-west end of the holm and came to what i’m calling a ‘boat-shaped depression’.
-After carrying the bairns across the holm and lacking the motivation to scour the rest of the holm, it was unanimously decided that this had to be Geirhildr’s final resting place.
+Having had no grazing from sheep, it was difficult walking but we soon reached the north-west end of the holm and came to what i’m proudly calling a boat-shaped depression.
+After carrying the bairns across the holm and, lacking the motivation to scour the rest of the holm, it was unanimously decided that this had to be Geirhildr’s final resting place.

-In this afternoon, I was able to answer a childhood question, and give my own children a window into Shetland’s history.
-Was this Geirhildr’s final resting place?
+On this sunny autumnal afternoon, I was able to answer a burning childhood question, and give my own children a window into Shetland’s history.
+But, the big question remains - was this Geirhildr’s final resting place?
 Absolutely!

-*Disclaimer - I am not an archaeologist and this conclusion is based entirely on speculation and imagination.
-I hope that you too, have the opportunity to pay homage to Geirhildr if the summer drought is to reveal the causeway again.
+*Disclaimer - I am not an archaeologist and this conclusion is based entirely on speculation and my own creative imagination.
+I hope that you too have the opportunity to pay homage to Geirhildr if the summer drought is to reveal the causeway again.

-Until next time!
-And remember, let your imagination rule, as ‘those who are curious always find interesting things to do’. ~ Walt Disney.
+"Those who are curious always find interesting things to do." ~ Walt Disney.